Kazakh-Swiss Transcultural Exhibition

-Following a week-long workshop phase in Zurich, the QWAS artists boarded the train towards Berlin in Zurich.
-After nine days with various stopovers (in Berlin, Warsaw, Moscow and Turkestan) and many, many adventures, they finally arrived in Almaty.
-Whilst crossing various time zones, borders and languages barriers, cultures and habits, they set up artistic interventions, spoke to passengers from diverse backgrounds, recorded soundscapes, staged performances and documented their experience.
+QWAS: Migrating Dialogue is a transcultural collaboration between Zurich University of Arts (ZHdK) in Zurich, Switzerland and Eurasian Cultural Alliance (ECA) in Almaty, Kazakhstan.
+Following a week-long workshop in Zurich, artists boarded a train heading to Berlin.
+After nine days with various stopovers (in Berlin, Warsaw, Moscow, and Turkestan, among others) and numerous adventures, they finally arrived in Almaty.
+Whilst crossing various time zones, borders, language barriers, cultures, and habits, the artists spoke to passengers from diverse backgrounds, recorded soundscapes, set up artistic interventions, and staged performances, all the while documenting their experience.